-The following Life Sciences guidance note Produced in partnership with William Long and Francesca Blythe of Sidley Austin provides comprehensive and up to date legal information covering:
+The following Life Sciences practice note Produced in partnership with Francesca Blythe of Sidley Austin and William Long of Sidley Austin provides comprehensive and up to date legal information covering:

 Data, and consequently data protection compliance, is central to conducting clinical research whether in the context of clinical trials, pharmacovigilance activities and/or scientific research more broadly.